uwedeportivo/Kindi/README.md

 For Mac OS 10.6 you can download an Installer Package from https://github.com/uwedeportivo/Kindi (look for the downloads button and then choose kindi package).
 It will install as /usr/local/bin/kindi.

 Or you can build it from source.
-Source code for everything is provided at https://github.com/uwedeportivo/Kindi.
-That includes the go client and the modified oauth go package by http://mrjon.es/oauth-go/ (modified to support POST http requests).
+You need http://www.golang.org installed to do so.

 Usage
 -----